Simonsator/BungeecordPartyAndFriends/README.md

 ## Support

-If you found any bugs you may use the [issues page](https://github.com/Simonsator/BungeecordPartyAndFriends/issues) to report them.
+If you find any bugs please report them using the [issues page](https://github.com/Simonsator/BungeecordPartyAndFriends/issues).

 Are you having any other problems and want to contact me?
 If so please send me a [dm using spigot](https://www.spigotmc.org/conversations/add?to=simonsator), a message via Skype (live:00pflaume), discord private chat (my name is Simonsator and my tag is #5834) or [join my discord server](https://discord.gg/pFx9X2W).